 Bûche de Noël

-Every December, Chefs Sidney and Alison host guests for a special cooking vacation all about French holiday traditions.
-While that Christmas trip is only once a year, get in the holiday spirit now with their Bûche de Noël, or Christmas log, recipe.
+Every December, Chefs Sidney and Alison used to host guests for a special cooking vacation all about French holiday traditions.
+While we know longer offer that particular Christmas trip, you can get in the holiday spirit now with their Bûche de Noël, or Christmas log, recipe.

 White chocolate mousse